Brexit: 'Great Repeal Bill' to replace EU laws

 Story highlights

-- "A strong, independent country needs control of its own laws," says UK Secretary of State for Exiting the EU
+- "A strong, independent country needs control of its own laws," says Brexit Secretary David Davis

 - The bill will convert thousands of pieces of EU law into domestic law as Britain leaves the European Union

-London (CNN)The UK government is to set out details Thursday of how it plans to convert thousands of pieces of EU law into domestic law when Britain leaves the European Union.
+Setting out plans to convert EU law into domestic law, the government disclosed that 12,000 EU regulations are in force in Britain.
+About 7,900 "statutory instruments" -- government orders -- have implemented EU directives.
+Some 186 acts of Parliament passed between 1980 and 2009 "contained a degree of EU influence," the government said.

-A white paper is expected to give the first detailed insight into how the so-called Great Repeal Bill will work, as the UK government seeks to ease uncertainty among businesses and institutions over what to expect.
+Unveiling a policy document that paves the way for the so-called Great Repeal Bill, Brexit Secretary David Davis said the government was determined to "get the right deal for every single person" in the United Kingdom.
+The bill would provide "clarity and certainty for businesses, workers and consumers" as Britain leaves the EU, he said.

 Laws and rules covering areas as diverse as workers' rights, environmental regulations and how the financial services industry operates will need to be converted into UK statutes.
+While some EU laws will then be repealed, others will be replaced or maintained in a piecemeal fashion.

 The step comes a day after the UK government formally served divorce papers on the European Union by triggering Article 50 of the Lisbon Treaty -- beginning a legal process that must end in two years' time with Britain leaving the EU.